TAILOR-UoB/new_ways_of_publishing/booksource/examples/static-content.md

 (sec:static)=
 # Static content

-Some of the most essential functionalities of any authoring tool and publishing system is the ability to create publishing material from text, tables and figures.
-In this Section we provide several examples on how to produce this content in `Jupyter Book` and `Quarto` publishing systems.
+Broadly speaking, **static content** was the only type of content that could be published prior to the world-wide web.
+It is primarily content that can be printed without loss of information, the most common forms of which are text, tables and figures.
+In this section we provide several examples on how to produce static content in `Jupyter Book` and `Quarto`.

-Both systems are capable of reading `Markdown` and `Jupyter Notebooks` and convert them to a variety of output formats.
-They support particular versions of `Markdown` as there is no current specification that has been fixed.
+Both formatting systems are capable of reading `Markdown` and `Jupyter Notebooks` and convert them to a variety of output formats.
+They support particular versions of `Markdown` as there is no Markdown standard yet.
 `Quarto` has its own `Quarto markdown` with extension `.qmd`, while `Jupyter Book` uses `MyST Markdown`.